 - High-Sugar Chocolates and Candies

-Just like processed foods and grains, your body will burn sugars and candies so quick, you won’t even have time to think!
-Plus, if you’re getting jittery, you’ll start getting stressed, making your body release a wide variety of toxins.
-Don’t overload your brain with these toxins, and don’t tire out your brain by making it take care of a broken immune system, too!
+Just like processed foods and grains, your body will burn sugars and candies so quick, you could blink and miss the brief energy they offered.
+Plus, if you’re getting jittery, most people will start getting stressed, making your body release a wide variety of toxins.
+Don’t flood your brain with these toxins, and don’t tire out your brain by making it take care of a broken immune system, too!
 Pick fresh fruit or even berries instead of snacking on high-sugar foods.
 If you really need chocolates, take dark chocolates above the 70% level, which have antioxidants.
-These can help your brain better than a big dose of sugar.
+These can help your brain better than a big dose of pure sugar.

 - Any Deep Fried Foods

 A high fat diet weakens you, making you feel lazy and lethargic.
 Give yourself a boost by eating fresh vegetables and lean meat instead of indulging in a plate of deep fried anything.
 Your brain will thank you in the short term: by waking up your brain, you’re giving it a chance to work.
-Your brain will also thank you in the long term: by not adding to your health problems, your brain can take care of thinking for you.
-True, you might not be able to avoid hypertension, heart disease, or atherosclerosis, but you shouldn’t encourage them from happening, either!
+Your body will also thank you in the long term: by not adding to your health problems.

 - Too Much Meat – and too Much Fatty Meat!